sassoftware/restaf-demos/README.md

 Issue this command from any shell on your desktop

-> npx @sassoftware/mcp-serverjs@latest
+> npx @sassoftware/mcp-serverjs@latest <envfile>

 Make sure that you have a node version >=22

-`env file`
+`envfile`

-The cli will look for a file named .env in the directory where the npx command is issued.
-If found, it will use the file to set some runtime enviornment variables.
+If this is not specified, the server will try to read from .env file.

 The environment variables you can set are: